Australian taxes

 Company tax

-An Australian resident company is subject to company tax, at a rate set by the Australian Government.
-A non-resident company is taxed on its Australian source income at the same rate as a resident company.
-Taxable income and the tax rate may vary under limited circumstances, such as industry or business structure.
+An Australian resident company is subject to company tax.
+The rate is set by the Australian Government.
+A non-resident company is taxed on its Australian source income.
+This is at the same rate as a resident company.
+Taxable income and the tax rate may vary under limited circumstances.
+For example, industry or business structure.

 Capital Gains Tax

 Capital Gains Tax (CGT) applies on any capital gain made through the disposal of assets.
 It is paid as part of income tax.
-Foreign entities may be subject to CGT on assets acquired and used in carrying on a business in Australia.
-Businesses are required to keep records upon acquiring assets that may be subject to CGT in the future.
+Foreign entities may be subject to CGT on assets acquired and used for business in Australia.
+Businesses must keep records upon acquiring assets that may be subject to CGT in the future.
 Small businesses may also be eligible for CGT concessions under certain circumstances.

 Goods and Services Tax

-The Goods and Services Tax (GST) is a national, broad-based consumer tax on most goods and services sold or consumed in Australia.
+The Goods and Services Tax (GST) is a national, broad-based consumer tax.
+This is applied to most goods and services sold or consumed in Australia.
 Most businesses are required to register for GST with the Australian Taxation Office.
-Businesses which have paid for business supplies inclusive of GST are entitled to claim an equivalent input tax credit.
+Businesses which have paid for business supplies inclusive of GST, are entitled to claim an equivalent input tax credit.
 Certain businesses may also be eligible for GST concessions.

 Payroll Tax